 What happens if your child feels unwell at school?

-Please ensure that you complete the Daily Self-Screening each day for your children before they come to school.
+Please ensure that you complete the Daily Self-Screening and confirm with your child’s teacher each day for your children before they come to school.
 During the day, it is important for your son or daughter to let their teacher know if they suddenly are feeling unwell at school.
 Students who show signs/symptoms of COVID-19 during the school day will be taken to our school’s designated ‘isolation room’ where they will be cared for and supervised until the parent or guardian can pick them up.
-If a child is experiencing any one symptom of COVID-19 (for example, runny nose or sore throat), they MUST stay home from school, self-isolate and they should seek medical assessment.
-This is a requirement of a class order(PDF file) issued on May 22, 2020 under Section 22 of the Health Protection and Promotion Act, requiring all individuals with symptoms of COVID-19 to self-isolate for a period of 14 days from the day they first showed symptoms.
-For more information, please visit Halton Region at: https://www.halton.ca/For-Residents/Immunizations-Preventable-Disease/Diseases-Infections/New-Coronavirus/COVID-19-Reopening-of-Schools
+If a child is experiencing any symptoms of COVID-19, they MUST stay home from school.

-As we begin this school year there are a number of “new” routines that we need to adjust to, the first being that we are prohibiting and limiting the number of visitors to our school.
+As we begin this school year, we will continue with routines and practices that were in place last year, following the direction from the Ministry of Education, Halton Public Health, and our HCDSB’s Return to School Plan.
 Students will remain with their classes all day long, and have recess breaks in “Zones” with their own classmates.
-Students are learning to frequently perform proper hand hygiene, as well as staying socially or physically distanced as much as possible.
+Students will continue to frequently perform proper hand hygiene, as well as staying socially or physically distanced as much as possible.

 Lunches at School

 For the health and safety of our students and school community, it is strongly recommended that all elementary students remain at school for the full duration of their lunch periods.
 As we limit visitors to our school throughout the day, lunch drop offs will not be permitted during the school day.
 Parents and guardians are asked to provide their child(ren) with lunch in the morning before students enter the school building.
+If you do forget, we have a table inside our front foyer that you can leave items on.
 A reusable water bottle is also recommended as this can be refilled at our water filling stations.
-We are also asking that all garbage, recycling and green bin material be repacked by your child(ren) to bring home to limit our amount of materials.
-Our green bin and recycling programs were run by our ECO team and student helpers.
-As they are no longer permitted to do this, it assists our sole custodian in regards to this task in a large school as she manages the frequent sanitization of high touch surfaces during the lunch hour.
+All recycling and green bin material need to be repacked by your child(ren) to bring home as outlined in the Return to School Plan.
+We are hoping to be able to reintroduce Pizza Days as a lunch option at some point.
+Please stay tuned for information.

 If you have any specific questions about your child’s day, please reach out and connect with their classroom teacher.
 We are all here to assist and assure that things are running as smoothly as possible.

-Thank you for your cooperation and understanding in all these new routines to protect the health and safety of our students and staff.
+Thank you for your cooperation and understanding as we continue with these routines to protect the health and safety of our students and staff.
 Once again, we will continue to do this all together, as one family at St. Anne with your support!